do0gra/do0gra.github.io/deobfuscating_adwind.md

 **Next steps may include:**

-- Tracing how the generated `privatekey` is used during execution.
 - Performing full behavioral analysis of the second-stage payload using sandboxing or dynamic tracing.
 - Investigating persistence and communication mechanisms.